Are you buying a House During Inflation? Is it safe to buy a house with a high inflation rate?

-It is a very stressful and overwhelming process to buy a house, especially during inflation where financial experts are suggesting to buy homes now because house prices are going up.
+It is a very stressful and overwhelming process to buy a house, especially during inflation where financial experts suggest buying homes now because house prices are rising.
 However, let’s first define inflation.
 Inflation is the rate at which the value of currency is falling, and consequently the general level of prices of goods and services is also rising.

 You may be considering whether to buy in this volatile market.
 Is it a good idea to buy given the rising interest rates, erratic stock market and rising gas and food prices?